anasdove2020/Materials/SOLID.md

   - If booking logic changes => change only RoomService
   - If DB query changes => change only RoomRepository
   - We don't break unrelated code by accident
+- Easier to test
+- Easier for teamwork

 Example:
 1. RoomRepository